kaya-t/nfl-depth-chart-manager/README.md

 ## Additional Features
 - Multiple NFL teams can be added and managed.
 - Categories display by NFL position categories.
+- Saving mechanism for updated depth chart file.

 ## Design Patterns Scalability
 - Other sport can be extended from the initial factory pattern implementation -`ISportFactory`.